Article written by

 The Bottom Line

 Distillates and live resin cannabis products are both concentrates that utilize solvents in the extraction process.
 Both are also potent products.
 However, the purity, taste, effects, terpene content, and usage are extremely distinct.
-When you compare live resin vs. distillates side by side, it’s easy to see why you might prefer one to the other.
+When you compare distillate vs. live resin, it’s easy to see why you might prefer one to the other.
 There is no right or wrong, and the choice is yours.

 Get Your Medical Card